Skip to main content

 These are not things men are expected to do with other men.
 If two men are shown to have more than a casual interest in each other’s wellbeing, it seems somehow aberrant, and popular culture is generally quick to find a label for it, usually that the feelings between these two men are romantic which of course no dude in his right dudely mind would want because that would make him less manly which ... is like a rabbit hole within a rabbit hole wrapped inside another rabbit hole, and we’ll just save that conversation for another day …

 Mind you, pop culture has given us many iconic male friendships, but there are patterns to such presentations: these friendships are typically played for laughs almost exclusively.
-In these pairings, one of these characters may be made to appear naïve or somehow otherwise underqualifying in the way of manlihood, and this character is almost treated more like a pet that the manlier of the two is consenting to take care of (think Joey and Chandler, or Peralta and Boyle).
+In these pairings, one of these characters may be made to appear naïve or somehow otherwise underqualifying in the way of manlihood, and this character is almost treated more like a pet that the manlier of the two is consenting to take care of.

 You see this explored directly in something like

 You also have films like Stand By Me which spotlight how the friendships of boyhood are so formative in the lives of men long after they have disappeared.
-Much of the film’s emotional punch comes from the shared understanding that the deep friendships of childhood are not really compatible with the realities of adult living once boys have to start to prove their mettle in the game of adulthood, that this sense of kinship is a lost relic for men.
+Much of the film’s emotional punch comes from the shared understanding that the deep friendships of childhood are not really compatible with the realities of adult living once boys have to start to prove their mettle in the game of adulthood.
+This sense of kinship becomes a lost relic for men.
 As grown-up Gordie concludes, “I never had any friends later on like the ones I had when I was twelve.
 Jesus, does anyone?”

 Saving Private Ryan (1998)